-Cisco makes the following recommendations for using this document:
+Cisco recommends the following:

 - Read the document in its entirety.
-Subsequent sections build on information and recommendations discussed in previous sections. - Use this document for all-inclusive information about the ACS appliance. - Do not vary the command-line conventions (see Document Conventions, page x).
+Subsequent sections build on information and recommendations discussed in previous sections. - Use this document for all-inclusive information about the ACS appliance. - Do not vary from the command-line conventions (see Document Conventions, page x).